Eva Ingersoll Wakefield: Activism

 Eva Ingersoll Brown Wakefield was one of the earliest members of the First Humanist Society of New York, founded in 1929, and later President of the New York Chapter of the American Humanist Association.

 During the 1930s, Wakefield was active in the Manhattan Branch of the Women's International League for Peace and Freedom.
 She was also director of the Vivisection Investigation League and a member of the National Society of Colonial Dames in the State of New York.

 In addition to editing The Life and Letters of Robert G. Ingersoll, Wakefield was secretary of the Robert G. Ingersoll Memorial Association. which maintained the Robert Ingersoll Birthplace in Dresden, N.Y., as a museum.

 Death

-She died on 1 April 1970 at the Carolton Hospital in Fairfield, Connecticut.
+She died on 1 April 1970 at the Carleton Hospital in Fairfield, Connecticut.
 At her memorial service, in lieu of flowers, contributions to the R.G.
 Ingersoll Memorial Association were requested.
 Sherman Day Wakefield died the following year.